 Obviously, I could not ask him to be my taste-tester if the recipe was going to be like the standard as in: loaded with ALL THINGS DAIRY.
 Considering he is intolerant of lactose, this would pretty much kill him.

-And then I would have no one to taste test my food.
+And then I would have no one to taste test my paleo green bean casserole.
+Or, really, ANY FOOD.

 And I would lose my hubby.
 Which, I guess, would sort of be not-so-ideal too.

-So, we’re ripping one from the scalloped sweet potatoes playbook and using a magical combination of almond milk, coconut milk and tapioca starch as the base of the MANDATORY thick and creamy sauciness that usually comes from a can of soup.
+So, we’re ripping one from the scalloped sweet potatoes playbook and using a magical combination of almond milk, coconut milk and tapioca starch as the base of the MANDATORY thick and creamy sauciness that usually comes from a can of soup in this dairy free vegan green bean casserole.
 A can of soup that has VRY VRY sketchy ingredients, I might add.

 This mish-mash of milks simmers together with tender, golden brown sautéed onions and meaty-mushrooms to create a velvety-smooth, UBER thick creamy base that gets slathered on fresh green beans and topped with DEEP-FRIED onion rings.

-There is a very necessary need to discuss that we are deep frying the onions because it is the first recipe EVER that has something deep fried.
+There is a very necessary need to discuss that we are deep frying the onions for this vegetarian green bean casserole because it is the first recipe EVER that has something deep fried.

 Also, probably the last.

-I thought about just doing oven-baked onions, but when I asked my ace-taste-tester what his thoughts on this were he said this to me:
+I thought about just doing oven-baked onions on this dairy free vegan green bean casserole, but when I asked my ace-taste-tester what his thoughts on this were he said this to me:

 “People will REVOLT.”